PhD Support

 Publication Opportunities for Graduate Students and PhD Candidates

-• JPIA (Journal of Public and International Affairs) – Premier student-run journal of policy studies, JPIA is an annual publication of the Association of Professional Schools of International Affairs (APSIA) and the Woodrow Wilson School of Public and International Affairs at Princeton University.
+• JPIA (Journal of Public and International Affairs) – Premier student-run journal of policy studies, JPIA is an annual publication of the Association of Professional Schools of International Affairs (APSIA) and the School of Public and International Affairs at Princeton University.
 It publishes both scholarly and expository articles on a diverse range of subjects, covering the areas of international affairs, development studies and domestic policy.
 Submissions are reviewed in a blind-screening process by an editorial board composed of students and by contributing editors from the APSIA schools.

-• RITA (Revue interdisciplinaire de travaux sur les Amériques) – Née au sein de l’association des étudiant·e·s de l’Institut des hautes études de l’Amérique latine (IHEAL), cette revue scientifique interdisciplinaire porte sur l’ensemble du continent américain et a pour vocation d’accompagner et promouvoir les travaux des jeunes chercheurs et chercheuses en sciences humaines et sociales devant souvent affronter l’angoisse des premières publications.
+• RITA (Revue interdisciplinaire de travaux sur les Amériques) – Née au sein de l’association des étudiant·es de l’Institut des hautes études de l’Amérique latine (IHEAL), cette revue scientifique interdisciplinaire porte sur l’ensemble du continent américain et a pour vocation d’accompagner et promouvoir les travaux des jeunes chercheurs et chercheuses en sciences humaines et sociales devant souvent affronter l’angoisse des premières publications.
 Les articles peuvent être rédigés en français, anglais, espagnol et portugais.

 Research Awards